 The second example focuses on executive/cognitive control.
 In this task, we study how it is that cognitive state can flexibly determine appropriate rules of behavior.
 Rats experience two types of trials, “Pro” and “Anti.”
 In Pro trials, they must orient towards a light to obtain a water reward.
 In Anti trials, they must orient away from a light to obtain a water reward.
 Which type of trial they will be in is indicated to them by a sound before the trial starts; this sets the cognitive stage.
 Then, when the light comes, the rats must use their knowledge of whether it is a Pro or Anti trial to select which of two opposite sensorimotor rules is the appropriate one to follow.
 Details regarding the ProAnti task-switching behavior can be found in Duan et al. 2015 in the Publications list.

 The third and final example focuses on working memory, and is a task in which rats are presented with a first stimulus; then there is a pause; then they are presented with a second stimulus; and the rats must compare the two stimuli and make a binary decision based on the comparison.
 (This is our rodent analogue of deciding between the two DVDs in the music store.)
 We use this task to study short-term memory and decision-making.
-This task is adapted from a primate task used by the Romo lab (see Romo et al., 1999 in the Publications list).
+(See Akrami et al., 2018 in the Publications list).